dleurs/rlcraft/README.md

 You will require Java 8 (and Oracle force you to create an account to download the jdk)<br/>
 - https://www.java.com/fr/download/
+You will also required an official Minecraft account.<br/>
 Access Twitch, go to mods, Minecraft, Browse modpacks, download RLCraft<br/>
 Check that the version is 2.8.1, the same as the server<br/>
 <br/>